the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-planning.md

 * Complete any institutional processes for project set up, such as ethics approval or contracting signing.
 * Useful documentation: RACI matrix, risk register, project charter.

+### Stakeholders
+* Identify the project stakeholders
+* Complete a stakeholder mapping, identify level of engagement and stakeholder responsibilities on each stage of the  project
+* Use the facilitating stakeholder engagement for guidance and templates resources[quote the chapter being developed by RAM team #3105]

 ### Outputs
 * Plan for the different outputs of your research, such as publications, software, or datasets.
 * Consider licensing and copyright issues for sharing your outputs.